 Who are we?

-The ideological inspirer of the center for the study of consciousness is the Buddhist teacher Ajahn Nyanadasano, who is a monk for more than 20 years.
-Having grown up in Soviet Latvia and studied for a long time in Buddhist monasteries in Europe and Asia, Ajahn has a good understanding of the peculiarities of the mentality of people living in the post-Soviet space, and a confident knowledge of Buddhist theory and practice.
-The founders of the center included Russian practitioners and followers of various Buddhist traditions who have been actively engaged in the spread of Buddhism over the past decade: they organized training programs, were involved in the process of translating and publishing important literature, held regular sessions of meditation practice.
+The ideological inspirer of the Center for the Study of Consciousness was the Buddhist teacher Ajahn Nyanadassano, who has been a monk for more than 20 years.
+Having grown up in Soviet Latvia and studied for a long time in Buddhist monasteries in Europe and Asia, Ajahn has a deep understanding of the peculiarities of the mentality of people living in the post-Soviet space, and a confident knowledge of Buddhist theory and practice.
+The founders of the center included Russian practitioners and followers of various Buddhist traditions who have actively contributed to the development of Buddhism over the past decade: they organized training programs, participated in the translation and publication of important literature, and conducted regular meditation practice sessions.

 Succession